sknzl/epages/README.md

 ```
 ## How to use

 Shops can be created using existing credentials of ePages shops.
-After connection to a shop existing products and sales details can be viewed.
+After connecting to a shop existing products and sales and delivery details can be viewed.

 ## Remarks